kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 Since the changes of this enhancement span two independent components (the external-snapshotter sidecar and the out-of-tree scheduler plugin), the following version skew scenarios apply:

-- **Scheduler plugin deployed without updated external-snapshotter:** The `AccessibleTopology` field will not be populated on `VolumeSnapshotContent` objects.
+- **Scheduler plugin deployed without updated external-snapshotter:** The `NodeAffinity` field will not be populated on `VolumeSnapshotContent` objects.
 The scheduler plugin will see no topology data and will not filter any nodes.
 Scheduling behavior is unchanged, this is safe.

-- **Updated external-snapshotter deployed without scheduler plugin:** The `AccessibleTopology` field will be populated on new `VolumeSnapshotContent` objects, but no scheduling enforcement occurs.
+- **Updated external-snapshotter deployed without scheduler plugin:** The `NodeAffinity` field will be populated on new `VolumeSnapshotContent` objects, but no scheduling enforcement occurs.
 The topology data is informational only.
 Provisioning may still fail if the selected node's topology is incompatible with the snapshot which is what the behavior is today.

 - **Both components deployed:** Full functionality, topology is populated and enforced during scheduling.